1.3 Approved Pathways and Documentation

 Key Takeaways

-• Work-experience routes use at least 15 months and 1,280 hours of satisfactory dental-assisting experience.
+• The work-experience routes require at least 15 months and 1,280 hours of satisfactory dental-assisting experience.

-• The pathway choice determines which certificates and evidence should be included with the application.
+• The selected pathway determines which certificates and verifications must accompany the application.

 Choose One Pathway And Prove It Clearly

 California RDA eligibility is not one-size-fits-all.
-The Dental Board applicant page lists multiple ways a candidate may qualify, and the application needs evidence for the route the candidate selects.
-The important word is selected.
-A candidate should not scatter unrelated certificates and hope the Board assembles a pathway.
-The file should make the pathway obvious.
+The Dental Board recognizes seven pathways, and the application must carry evidence for the one route the candidate selects.
+The operative word is selected: a candidate should not scatter unrelated certificates and hope the reviewer assembles a pathway.
+The file should make the pathway obvious on first read.
+(Note: 2024's Senate Bill 1453 modernized and expanded these routes effective July 1, 2025, adding the DANB-certification and preceptorship options, so older checklists may be incomplete.)

-Candidates using a combined education and experience route should be especially precise.
-The source brief describes non-Board-approved dental assisting education plus work experience totaling at least 15 months and 1,280 hours.
-The point is not to list every class ever taken.
-The point is to show the qualifying combination required by the Dental Board pathway.
+Candidates using the combined route (pathway 3) must be especially precise: non-Board-approved dental-assisting education plus work experience must together total at least 15 months and 1,280 hours.
+The goal is not to list every class ever taken but to show the qualifying combination the regulation requires.

 Education And Program Routes